-The criteria for acceptance is incredibly challenging, focusing on protection, sustainability, education, research, public access, and awareness, as well as requiring a community effort that furthers the purpose of a Whale Heritage Site.
+The criteria for acceptance are incredibly challenging, focusing on protection, sustainability, education, research, public access, and awareness, as well as requiring a community effort that furthers the purpose of a Whale Heritage Site.

 World’s Whale Watching Capital®, In The News

 Give the gift of an unforgettable dolphin and whale watching experience!
 With year-round whales, dolphins, sea lions, and more, anytime is a great time for your recipient to enjoy their gift.